Choosing a web design agency is the most important decision you'll make about your website.

-Picking the right agency for you can feel daunting, so in this article, we'll talk about all the important things that will help you choose an agency that are perfect for you.
+But picking the right design agency for you can feel daunting, so in this article, we'll talk about all the important things that will help you choose an agency that is perfect for you.
 We'll go through:

 - Does web design really matter?

 - How to choose the right design agency (infographic)

 At the end of the day, choosing your web design agency is a mix of finding the right skills, at the right price, from people you feel comfortable with and confident will do a great job.

 Looking at all of these angles should help you make the right decision, and get you a brilliant website with the perfect creative agency.

 If your immediate answer to this is "no", then it actually might be best for you not to hire a design agency at all!